gruns/blagoblag/content/about.rst

   Python Software Foundation.
 * I live in San Francisco, but I'm originally from Chicago.
 * I like delis and bagels.
+* I have not received a National Security Letter.

 My PGP key fingerprint is::